aspose-cells-cloud/aspose-cells-cloud-go/README.md

 ## Feature & Enhancements in Version 22.5

-- Add a snew API for getting barcode description.
+- Add a new API for getting barcode description.

 ## Read & Write Spreadsheet Formats